exallium/notifier/README.md

-notifier-server
+notifier
 ===============

-Android Notification Server for 4.3+ Devices
+Android Notifications to Growl app for Android 4.3+